nbishtawi/Monreader-Hardware-and-vision/README.md

 ## Overview
 **Page Flip Detection** is a computer vision project designed to classify whether a document page has been flipped or not.
 Using convolutional neural networks (CNNs) and sequence modeling (LSTMs), the project processes images of documents to detect page states.

+Note: The datasets used in this project are **proprietary** and therefore not included in this repository.

 ---

 ## Goals